Tysabri Concentrate for infusion

 Not interrupting your treatment with TYSABRI is important, especially during the first four months.
 This is because patients who received up to 3 doses of TYSABRI followed by a gap in treatment of 3 months or more, were more likely to have an allergic reaction when restarting treatment.

-There is no information from clinical studies on the safety and effectiveness of TYSABRI beyond 2 years of treatment.
 Your doctor will discuss with you the benefits and risks of continuing treatment after 2 years.

 If you forget to use it